Why We Love Smoked Salmon Breakfast Tacos

 Prep ingredients ahead of time to make assembly a smooth process!

-- Wrap stacked flour tortillas in aluminum foil.
-These will heat in a preheated oven (350 F) while you make the smoked salmon and eggs!
-(Alternatively, you can wrap tortillas in a damp paper towel, then heat in microwave in 30-second increments until warm.)
+- Warm the tortillas.
+Wrap stacked flour tortillas in aluminum foil.
+Heat in a oven preheated to 350F while you make the smoked salmon and eggs!
+Alternatively, you can wrap tortillas in a damp paper towel, then heat in a microwave in 30-second increments until warm.

-- Whisk eggs in a large mixing bowl, then add onion, chives, salt, and pepper.
+- Whisk the eggs in a large mixing bowl with heavy cream, chives, Kosher salt, and black pepper.

-- Pour in eggs, then cook, stirring often, until small curdles form.
+- Lower the heat, then cook eggs.
+Reduce the heat to medium, no higher.
+Pour in the whisked eggs, then cook, stirring often, until small curdles form.
 Adjust and lower heat if eggs scramble too quickly.
 Do not brown eggs.

-- When eggs are slightly runny, add cream cheese and smoked salmon.
+- Stir in cream cheese and smoked salmon.
+When eggs are slightly runny, add cream cheese and smoked salmon.
 Continue cooking until eggs are no longer runny, then remove from heat.

 One bite and you’ll def agree — this is the smoked salmon breakfast of our dreams!

-Freezing breakfast tacos is unrealistic, however, freezing breakfast burritos is entirely possible.
+There’s no denying the convenience of a grab-and-go breakfast.
+While freezing breakfast tacos is unrealistic, freezing breakfast burritos is definitely possible.

-- Allow cooked scrambled eggs to cool to room temperature or colder.
+- Use a larger flour tortilla (about 10-12″), then allow the cooked scrambled eggs to cool completely to room temperature or colder.

-- Burritos will hold up better if there’s a layer between the eggs and the tortilla.
+- Add a layer of cheese!
+Burritos hold up better when there’s a layer between the eggs and the tortilla.
 The obvious choice is a piece of cheese.
-Add a slice of a neutral cheese (e.g., American) or simply add a good schmear of cream cheese right along the bottom.
+Add a slice of a neutral cheese (e.g., American cheese) or simply add a good schmear of cream cheese right along the bottom.

-- Layer a few tablespoons of filling directly on top of cheese, top with extra chives, then roll into a burrito (roll the sides in towards the center, covering the filling as best you can, then bring the bottom of the tortilla up over the filling and continue rolling to form burrito).
+- Add the eggs, then roll.
+Spoon a few tablespoons of the filling directly on top of the cheese, top with extra chives, then roll into a burrito (roll the sides in towards the center, covering the filling as best you can, then bring the bottom of the tortilla up over the filling and continue rolling to form burrito).

-- Once all breakfast burritos are assembled, freeze them in a single layer on a baking sheet.
+- Freeze until solid.
+Place the burritos in a single layer on a baking sheet, then freeze for about 2-3 hours..
 Once frozen, transfer burritos to a large freezer Ziplock bag for storage.

 We’ll take smoked salmon and eggs in any form, whether tacos or burrito!

-For everyone who loves salmon and eggs as much as we do, definitely squeeze these smoked salmon breakfast tacos into the brunch rotation!
+For everyone who loves salmon and eggs as much as we do, definitely squeeze these smoked salmon breakfast tacos into your brunch rotation!
 One bite and you’ll be hooked!

 For more smoked salmon recipes, check out the following:

-If you make these Easy Breakfast Tacos, please let me know by leaving a review below!
+If you make this Smoked Salmon Breakfast Tacos recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!